schnoddelbotz/whisper-ui/README.md

 Status: Works for me (Sonoma/ARM, Monterey/x86_64), will possibly look into improvements.

-- skip ffmpeg conversion if input is 16kHz WAV
+- skip ffmpeg conversion if input is already a 16kHz WAV
 - make it possible to use ffmpeg/whisper found in PATH, "unbundled" build
+- more verbose output/feedback from ffmpeg and whisper-cpp?
 - Sequioa/ARM using x86 build gives `Bad CPU Type in Executable`? `softwareupdate --install-rosetta`.
 - ahem, tests?